lynnfaraday/aresmush.com/fs3/fs3-3/tweaking-fs3.md

 # Specialties

 FS3 works best with broad Action Skills, because otherwise you end up with a gazillion of them.
-Of course there are specialties within every Action Skill.
-Firing a pistol is really not quite the same as using a rifle, nor is wielding a sword the quite the same as wielding an axe.
-These are nonetheless lumped together for simplicity.
-Remember - FS3 is "**Simple** Skill System".
-(Also the coded combat system doesn't account for weapon specialties.)

-Specialties are there when it's important to have some degree of oversight into what a character is able to do.
-On a BSG game it might be important to know whether your pilot knows Vipers, Raptors or both.
-On a modern game, does it really matter what kinds of planes they can fly?
-Probably not.
+Because they're broad, you could easily imagine lots of specialties within every Action Skill.

+That doesn't mean you _need_ to add specialties for every skill.
+It's just not necessary in most cases.
+Specialties are meant to be used when you have a *common foundation* in a skill, with distinct, *specialized fields of study* once you get to advanced levels.

+{% tip %}
+Remember - having a specialty doesn't make you _better_ in that area, it makes you _worse_ in the others.
+When you're missing the required specialty for a task, you are at a significant penalty for your roll, and may not be able to even attempt it at all.
+{% endtip %}

-The way specialties work assumes that there is a *common foundation* for all specialties within a skill.
-In Medicine, there is a common base of knowledge about anatomy, illness and injury no matter whether you're a family medicine doc, a surgeon, a nurse, or a paramedic.
-They each have specialized skills *on top of that*, but the foundation is the same.
-Similarly, all pilots basically start out on the same kind of trainers, even though they eventually branch off into their specialized aircraft.
-When using specializations, make sure that this common foundation exists.
-Otherwise you should use separate skills instead.
+Medicine is a prime example.
+There is a common base of knowledge about anatomy, illness and injury no matter whether you're a family medicine doc, a surgeon, a nurse, or a paramedic.
+They then each have specialized skills on top of that foundation.
+You don't want a paramedic doing surgery, and a surgeon would be equally out of their element on an ambulance, but both share a number of skills in common.

+Contrast that with skills like Firearms and Melee.
+Sure there are differences in wielding a club vs. a sword, or firing a rifle vs. a pistol.
+But they're not _that_ different.
+If you're an expert with a pistol, you shouldn't lose half your dice just because you're firing a rifle instead.

+You should consider adding specialties to your Action Skills when:

+1. The skills are *similar enough* that you DON’T want to charge people the full cost of buying separate skills that have a common base of knowledge.
+2. The skills are *different enough* that you DO want to penalize people who are trying to use the skill outside of the areas that they have purchased.
+3. The differences are actually relevant to RP and worth keeping track of.

+For example: On a Battlestar game, Piloting meets all three criteria.
+All pilots basically start out on the same kind of trainers, but flying fighter crafts or larger ships requires additional specialized training.
+In that theme, it's important for RP to know who can fly what.

+{% tip %}
+The coded combat system doesn't account for weapon specialties, so even if you add them they will be minimally useful in practice.
+{% endtip %}

 # Advantages